NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-folder-as-package.md

 * Any package has a sidecar file with the package name and the checksum algorithm as extension (i.e. `extensions.zip.sha512`) containing the checksum.
 * A package MUST NOT contain another package

+### Additions

+Multi part zip or multi zip solutions can be applied like proposed in the [Low Impact Proposal](proposal-low-impact.md).

 ### Example
 This means, that a file structure like